If you have not heard of Microsoft Excel, well… Google it! We’re not judging you or anyone for that matter. Let’s just sweep this under the rug.

 Sure, Microsoft Excel comes with its own set of strengths, but these few strengths are overshadowed by a large number of weaknesses.
 We wouldn’t be entirely wrong if we say that choosing Excel for project management is a poor decision on its own.
 How?
 Don’t worry!
 We’ll dig deep into this and prove our point of view.

 Essentially, the tool provides Excel project management templates.
 Though they come in handy for quick data entry, let’s see what choosing Excel project management results in:

 1. Poor Time Management

-Although customizable, using a Excel for task management results in many hair-pulling moments during the day.
-The situation gets worse when large amounts of data is to be entered.
-There’s only havoc on the screen if you’re managing large data sets, which is usually the case for most of the projects.
+Although customizable, using Excel for task management results in many hair-pulling moments during the day.
+The situation gets worse when large amounts of data are to be entered.
+There’s only havoc on the screen if you’re managing large data sets, which is usually the case for most projects.

 Managing your projects in Excel is costing you your precious time because data gets lost in complex rows and columns and can take a lot of time for retrieval.
 A good project manager would be alarmed, as managing workflows in Excel does more harm than good to your projects.

 Streamlined team communication is key to achieving higher productivity levels among the team members.
 Each time an update has to be made in a project, team members need a platform for quick communication.
 There’s no such medium provided by Excel for team communication.

 Team members manually update the spreadsheet for any changes that are coming in a project, and if you’re lazy to check updates continuously, good luck tracking the changes!
 The only means of telling the team members about updates is by using other online collaboration platforms, like Slack or email.